aditipanchal121/aditipanchal121/README.md

      I focused on.
 I worked with C# and Selenium to develop complex algorithms to be able to compress hundreds of manual tests into single, adaptable workflows.

 - 🔭 In summer of 2020, I interned at Capital One as a Software Engineer.
 I used AWS Lambda and S3 to create a CSV file validation service, that can bulk upload information to a database for the internal application my team is developing.
 I also worked with DevOps features such as the company pipeline software and lockbox integrations to help implement security and facilitate CI/CD.

-- 🌱 On my own time, I am also learning TensorFlow, and have been learning the theory and implementation behind Artificial Intelligence.
-So far, I have developed several machine learning algorithms, as well as deep learning neural networks for fun scenarios such as generating Shakespeare-esque plays and predicting car purchase amounts based on  customer demographics.

 - 👯 I want to collaborate on projects that contribute towards social good!
-I have always wanted to do something that directly benefits the lives of others in a meaningful way, and my
+I have always wanted to do something that directly benefits the lives of others in a meaningful way, and
-     I am passionate about psychology, as well as machine learning, so I enjoy working on projects that intersect these topics.
+     I am passionate about psychology, as well as AI/ML, so I enjoy working on projects that intersect these topics.
 Feel free to contact me if you are interested in starting something like this!

 - 📫 How to reach me:
      - LinkedIn: https://www.linkedin.com/in/aditipanchal